andrewisen/bim-whale/README.md

 **The BIM Whale** (Swedish: _BIM-valen_) is simple client-side IFC parser built using TypeScript.
 The aim of this project is to:

-> I: Introduce the IFC schema
+> I: Introduce and explain the basics of IFC schema

-> II: Teach people how to parse an IFC file
+> II: Teach people how to parse an IFC file and retrieve basic information

 In more specific terms, the goal of this project is to:

 > A: Provide a simple and fast IFC parser

-> B: Provide learning resources (documentation, videos, power points)
+> B: Provide learning resources (documentation, videos, power points) to people within the AEC industry

 The BIM Whale is **NOT** supposed to be an all singing, all dancing parser.
-Instead, the BIM Whale is only looking to parse information (Property Sets) that we know exists.
+This project is only looking to parse information that we know exists, so-called `User Defined IFC Property Sets`.

 Explore the [docs/wiki](http://github.bimvalen.se/docs/) for more information.